WondaMegapon/Refightilization/Refightilization/README.md

 # Changelog

+1.0.13 - Optimized monster selection and enabled support for modded aspects.

 1.0.12 - Depreciated support with MonsterVariants.
 Improved Support with VarianceAPI.
 (Special thanks to Nebby)

 1.0.11 - Hotfixed a softlock that occurs when a user disconnects from a server!
 Prevented a NRE when attempting to respawn a disconnected player.
 Added minor performance improvements.